Isengo1989/docs-1/resources/guidelines/testing/Differentiator-Clusters.md

 * The plugin or app has meaningfully integrated the Shopware webhook integration into the plugin or app.

 * The plugin or app has meaningfully integrated the Flow Builder into the plugin or app.

+* The plugin or app has meaningfully integrated the new measurement system feature into the plugin or app.